ResearchObject/governance/org-docs/STEERING-COMMITTEE.md

 # Steering Committee

-This document lists the members of the Organization's Steering Committee.
+This document lists the members of the Organization's Steering Committee which shall be limited to a maximum of twelve members.

 Voting members may be added once approved by the Steering Committee as described in the [charter](./CHARTER.md).
 By requesting to be added to this list by the chair(s) you are agreeing to abide by all Organization polices, including the [charter](./CHARTER.md), the [code of conduct](./CODE-OF-CONDUCT.md).